atxbyea/talos-cilium-bgp-opnsense-pxe/talos-bits/readme.md

 ### Export the talosconfig to current shell and set the endpoint and first node###

- export TALOSCONFIG=~/talosgobrrr/talosconfig
+ export TALOSCONFIG=$(pwd)/talosconfig/talosconfig
  talosctl config endpoints 192.168.1.81 talosctl config node 192.168.1.81

 ### Lets apply the config to the first node ###

- talosctl apply-config --insecure -e 192.168.1.81 --nodes 192.168.1.81 --file ./controlplane.yaml --patch @patch.yaml
+ talosctl apply-config --insecure -e 192.168.1.81 --nodes 192.168.1.81 --file talosconfig/controlplane.yaml --config-patch @patch.yaml

 ### We keep an eye on the status until it is done ###